byronbytes/Tasks/SECURITY.md

 To report any vulnerabilities, please create a new Issue using the **Security Vulnerability** template (Click [here](https://github.com/LiteTools/Tasks/issues) to go to the Issues Tab).

-## Pre - Release Exception
-For pre-releases, we will not fix vulnerabilities as these versions are meant to be unstable, and not a final reflect of a release.
-If there ends up being a vulnerability, we will fix it in the final version.

 ### Supported Versions
 These are the supported versions of Tasks.
 Please note that we will not fix vulnerabilities in older versions that are marked with the :x: sign.